 Many wildlife photography tours in these environments cram 3 or more clients into one gypsy, forcing individuals to lean over each other to take photographs, compromising the quality of the images & the experience for individuals.
 However, we have ensured that only 2 guests travel in each gypsy, giving you maximum freedom of movement to capture images from the optimum angle, & space to keep you comfortable as you experience the wonders of the park over the course of the day.
-Photography tuition will be provided as needed by Jayne Bond LRPS, with knowledgeable wildlife guidance provided by a team of local experts.
+Photography tuition will be provided as needed, with knowledgeable wildlife guidance provided by a team of local experts.
 You can read Jayne’s report from the 2017 Indian Wildlife Photography Holidays or the 2018 photography holiday on our blog.

-Our guests are also housed in exquisite accommodation on a full board basis, providing you with comfort & excellent hospitality when you return later on in the evening to relax, unwind, & reflect on events of the day.
+Our guests are also housed in super accommodation on a full board basis, providing you with comfort & excellent hospitality when you return later on in the evening to relax, unwind, & reflect on events of the day.
 We have designed this tour to maximise time in the park spent spotting & capturing editorial quality photographs of tigers, whilst minimising travel time.
 With this in mind, airport transfers, jeep fees & park fees are also included in the cost of the tour, making things simple for you so that you can focus on making the most of your wildlife photography experience.

 Don’t miss out on this opportunity to come face to face with the majestic Indian tiger by booking early, as our tours offer limited places.